 You can also make really beautiful designs and patterns with homemade paper.
 For example, make two sets of pulp, one whitish and another darker, and swirl the darker around in the lighter before pressing.

 As you experiment, you’ll find that glossy papers and pulpy papers yield different textures.
-Color is somewhat difficult to predict, as the dyes in the original pages stay in, but it’s hard to guess how one dye will affect the other.
+Color is a little bit hard to predict, as the dyes in the original pages stay in, but it’s hard to guess how one dye will affect the other.

 This is definitely a great project for kids.
 Young kids may need help with the blender, but pre-teens and up will be able to do this by themselves.

-How to Make Recycled Paper
+How to Make Homemade Paper

-You can buy a paper making kits that contain everything you need.
+You can buy an affordable paper making kit that contains everything you need.
 This is how I got started, and it does make things easier.
-The kit I linked here comes with a wooden frame with a screen, and that makes it very easy to make your pages square and dry them quickly.
+The kit I linked here comes with a wooden frame with a screen (deckle), and that makes it very easy to make your pages square and dry them quickly.

-- Shred some paper.
+1. Shred some paper.
 This is a perfect way to use up any shredded paper you have.
 I don’t know about you, but I shred anything with my name and address on it that I’m not filing to prevent identity theft.